music-suite/music-suite/docs/src/User-Guide.md

 It's imporant to  understand that while chords and scales are conceptually infinite, they are always generated by repetition of a finite set of intervals.
 We refer to this as the *generator* of the chord or scale.
 While most common scales and chords repeat at the octave, this is not always the case: for example diminished chords repeat at a smaller interval (minor third), and many chords used in jazz such as 9th, 11th and 13th chords repeat at intervals larger than an octave.

-We can extract the generating sequence of a chord or scale using @[generator]:
+We can extract the generating sequence of a chord or scale using [generator][ref-generator]:

 ```haskell
 >>> generator majorTriad